Brief ‘definition’ of specialty

 Tips for success in applying for this specialty

-Requirements for entering training are completion of core training (Core Medicine or Acute Care Common Stem [ACCS]) and full MRCP.
+Requirements for entering training are completion of core training (Internal Medicine Training or Acute Care Common Stem [ACCS]) and full MRCP.
 Otherwise, showing enthusiasm for the specialty is the most important thing you can do.
 It is not always possible to have done a job in haematology before applying, so if you haven’t, it is well worth trying to arrange a ‘taster’ week and perhaps trying to do an audit with a haematology theme to show an interest and commitment to the specialty.